 The breathtaking landscape of Switzerland doesn’t only bring you vast meadows and snow-capped peaks.
-This geographic wonder is also home to over a thousand lakes, some seemingly massive and endless while others small pools.
+This geographic wonder is also home to around 1500 lakes, some seemingly massive and endless while others small pools.
 All, however, are exceptionally clean with turquoise blue waters and sparkling surfaces that reflect the sun’s rays.
-Whether to swim in, to sail on, or just to look at, here are 10 of the most stunning lakes in Switzerland.
+Whether to swim in, to sail on, or just to look at, here are 10 of the most beautiful and famous lakes in Switzerland.

 Like many mountain lakes in Switzerland, the Gelmersee is a hydroelectric reservoir that supplies much of Switzerland’s abundant “green” energy.
 It is deep in the Bernese Oberland, not too far from the Grimselpass, and sits 1,860 meters above sea level.